Route number: Czech Republic and Slovakia

-The numbering system of highways and road routes in the Czech Republic and Slovakia is based on the original Czechoslovak system.
-Around 1946, first-class roads got their numbers 1–68.
+The numbering system of motorway and highway routes in the Czech Republic and Slovakia is based on the original Czechoslovak system.
+Around 1946, first-class highways got their numbers 1–68.
 Numbers 1–60 belonged to Czech roads, 61–68 to Slovak roads.
-In 1950, an ordinance was issued (1199/1949 Ú.l.I) that divided roads into three classes, traditionally denoted by Roman numerals I (state roads), II (regional roads), III (district roads).
-However, the system of numbering roads of all classes was nationwide.
-Each route number was unique and one road could pass through several regions or districts under one number.
-Municipal roads were not included in the uniform numbering system.
+In 1950, an ordinance was issued (1199/1949 Ú.l.I) that divided highways into three classes, traditionally denoted by Roman numerals I (state roads), II (regional roads), III (district roads).
+The system of numbering highways of all classes was state-wide.
+Each route number was unique and one highway could pass through several regions or districts under one number.
+Municipal highways were not included in the uniform numbering system.

-The number of digits of the route number corresponded to the road class.
-Class I roads had 1 or 2 digits, class II always 3 digits, class III 4 or 5, exceptionally 6 digits.
-On directional traffic signs, identification plates of bridge objects or in maps, the route number is given without a prefix.
-In texts, official decisions and announcements, the route number is usually preceded by a class designation with a slash (I/67, II/102, III/00425).
-At class I or II, the route branch can be supplemented with a letter suffix (capital letter), e.g. 8H can be a branch of the route 8, or 102A can be a branch of the route 102 – however, this index is not shown on regular maps or road signs.
-If the suffix letter (lowercase letter) is used for III-class road (III/10107a), the route marked in this way is a separate route and the letter suffix is an integral part of the route number.
+The number of digits of the route number corresponded to the highway class.
+Class I highways had 1 or 2 digits, class II highways 3 digits, class III 4 or 5, exceptionally 6 digits.
+On directional road signs, identification plates of bridge objects or in maps, the highway number is given without a prefix.
+In texts, official decisions and announcements, the highway number is usually preceded by a class designation with a slash (I/67, II/102, III/00425).
+At class I or II, the highway branch can be supplemented with a letter suffix (capital letter), e.g. 8H can be a branch of highway 8, or 102A can be a branch of highway 102.
+However, this index is not shown on regular maps or road signs.
+If the suffix letter (lowercase letter) is used for III-class highway (III/10107a), the highway marked in this way is a separate highway and the letter suffix is an integral part of the highway number.